How can I/my company sponsor one of your courses?

 If a license to touch is legally required in your state, you must be able to provide Kinesis with a copy in order to be accepted.
 We have allowed for some students to attend who will receive their license by the time the graduate.

-The KMI Training Program is approved under the GI Bill and for those who qualify, their tuition will be paid in full.
+The ATSI Training Program is approved under the GI Bill and for those who qualify, their tuition will be paid in full.

 Anatomy Trains Short Courses